Ryan Findlay | September 18, 2023 | Long-Term Disability

-We approach the legal process as a team at Findlay Personal Injury Lawyers.
+We approach the legal process as a team of personal injury lawyers.
 The collective medical expertise of our team, case managers, and lawyers is required to put together a compelling argument on your behalf.
-We'll examine your letter of denial to see whether you have a case.
-If we think you do, we'll develop a strategy that involves locating the required witnesses and medical data to back up your claim.
+We’ll examine your letter of denial to see whether you have a case.
+If we think you do, we’ll develop a strategy that involves locating the required witnesses and medical data to back up your claim.

 We have years of expertise working with insurance providers like Sun Life, and we are aware of how stressful this time may be.
 We are aware of their strategies and how to counter them.

 You might be able to obtain the benefits you require and are entitled to with the aid of an experienced disability lawyer.
 If you would like more information about our fees and services, please call us at 905-522-9799 or visit one of our locations.

 In Ontario, the majority of legitimate long-term disability (LTD) applications are rejected by insurance companies.
 Statistics from the sector show that every year, close to 60% of all long-term disability claims are denied.